Frequently asked questions about

 Yes.
-As of 2023, there were at least seven insurers offering short-term health insurance in Kansas.
+As of 2024, at least five insurers were offering short-term health insurance in Kansas.

 Kansas state law limits short-term health insurance to terms of “six months or 12 months, based upon policy design.”
 (The Kansas Insurance Department has clarified that the distinction between six-month and 12-month plans is up to the insurer; from a regulatory standpoint, the maximum term is 12 months).